 Chef's Notes and Tips

-- Fry in Batches: Avoid overcrowding the pan when frying.
-Frying in smaller batches ensures that the onions cook evenly and turn golden brown
+- Frying in Batches: Avoid overcrowding the pan by frying the onions in small batches.
+This helps each piece fry evenly and turn a perfect golden brown without sticking together.

 Nutrition Info